DataBrewery/cubes/doc/install.rst

 Installation
 ++++++++++++

-Project is being hosted at Github: https://bitbucket.org/Stiivi/cubes
+Project is being hosted at Bitbucket: https://bitbucket.org/Stiivi/cubes

 Download from Bitbucket::